jorgegil96/Yargi/README.md

 ```

 ### Data Classes
-Yargi supports a special tyoe of class whose main purpose is to hold data.
+Yargi supports a special type of class whose main purpose is to hold data.
 Its fields are public and immutable.
 Its syntax is as follows:
 ```
 data class CLASS_NAME([<ARGS>,])